-BLW 301 Legal Issues in Business (3-0-3).
+BLW 301 Business Law (3-0-3).
 Examines business legal issues such as: legal concepts, philosophy and functions of court systems.
 Survey of contracts, sales, agents, legal forms of business and the regulation of businesses.
-Prerequisite: third year (junior) standing.
+Prerequisite: junior standing.

 BLW 302 Advanced Corporate Law (3-0-3).
 Proprietorships, partnerships, limited partnerships and corporations; advantages and disadvantages of each form; factors in selection of which form to use; partnership agreements; how to create corporations; closed corporations vs. publicly-traded corporations.
 American and UAE corporate law are compared.
-Prerequisite: BLW 301.
+Prerequisite: BLW 301 experiencing the world of international business.
+Students will visit the headquarters locations of multi-national organizations and attend seminars given by the professionals of these corporations.